 Yes, of course!
 Every step away from animal products is beneficial.
 But why not use the opportunity to try some plant milks, yoghurts and butters, too?
 Each small change creates a positive effect.
 Download the Vegan Starter Kit for lots of meal ideas, and for information about where to buy all the very best plant-based products.

-What will I eat if I go vegan for Lent?
+What will I eat if I go vegan?

 There is a vegan version of almost every product, and so it is often just a question of switching milk for plant milk, cheese for vegan cheese and sausages for meat-free versions.
 There is even meat-free steak available!
 Whatever your favorite foods and meals are, you can almost certainly create them plant-based.
 For meal ideas and to find out more about which products are available and where to get them, download the Vegan Starter Kit that is specific to your country.

-What happens to the $1m if the Pope does not try vegan for Lent?
+What happens to the $1m as the Pope did not try vegan for Lent?

-We very much hope that Pope Francis will try vegan for Lent, and that he will encourage others to do the same.
-If he chooses not to, the money will be offered to another world leader’s charity in a subsequent campaign.
+We hoped that Pope Francis would try vegan for Lent, and that he would encourage others to do the same.
+As he chose not to, the money will be offered to another influential person or world leader in a new campaign.
+Watch this space!